0xLuca/gta-update-infos/mpsum2/README.md

 Released: 2022/07/26

+_This Information collection contains all the new things I found while browsing the update's game files.
+It consists of to parts:_
+- **Data**: This part contains everything new that I found.
+- **Images**: This part contains images of the most important new additions.

 ## Data

 This part just contains the information about new things, see **Images** for images to some of the new content (e.g. vehicles & weapons).